 Men are generally conditioned from a very early age not to feel.
-We tend to move from a feeling modality to one of thinking, trying to process everything from the head up, which causes dysfunction.
+We tend to move from a feeling modality to thinking, trying to process everything from the head up, which causes dysfunction.

 We often believe that the more people we sleep with, the more we validate ourselves.
 Sex becomes merely physical without the emotional and spiritual goals of love, intimacy, and connection.

 This illusion often drives our feelings of inadequacy.
-We wrongly believe that our role is to accrue monetary and material value, causing many of our negative behaviors.
+We wrongly believe that our role is to accrue monetary and material value, causing many negative behaviors.

 If we have these things, we believe we are better than other men.
 Believing that we are our titles leads to feeling empty and meaningless.

-While competition can be healthy, men often feel they must win against each other rather than to support, encourage, and empower one another.
+While competition can be healthy, men often feel they must win against each other rather than support, encourage, and empower one another.
 Competition can strengthen us as men if we hold the other person in regard and want them to be their best as well.

 For Therapists: How to Help Your Male Clients Dissolve These Illusions